andreubisquerra/TakePOS-Connector-Java/README.md

-Hardware Proxy develped in Java
+Hardware Proxy developed in Java
 =============================

 Idea to develop a Hardware Proxy to print easily without a posbox or similar